 The year the American Civil Liberties Union was founded — 1920 — was also the year American women finally got the right to vote.
 This wasn’t mere coincidence.
 From the very beginning, the ACLU counted among its founders, organizers, and supporters an impressive roster of women, many of whom were veterans of the fight for suffrage.

-One of these women, Crystal Eastman, is aptly credited as the ACLU’s founding mother: She co-founded and served as the director of the American Union Against Militarism and then co-founded that organization’s National Civil Liberties Bureau, which became the ACLU.
+One of these women, Crystal Eastman, is aptly credited as the ACLU’s founding mother: She co-founded and served as the director of the American Union Against Militarism and then generated the idea for that organization’s National Civil Liberties Bureau, which became the ACLU.
 Yet few people know her as a preeminent champion of most of the major movements for social change in the early 20th century — not just civil liberties but women’s suffrage and rights, pacifism, internationalism, and socialism — who frequently created and led multiple organizations simultaneously.

 1920 was a watershed year for Crystal Eastman for many reasons.
 An active organizer for women’s suffrage, Eastman was unusual in not wanting to declare victory when the 19th Amendment gave women the right to vote.
 In a celebrated 1920 speech, “Now We Can Begin,” she set out to persuade resistant suffragist groups that their true goal should be not only equal suffrage but equal rights for women.
 An ardent pacifist, she continued her battle against World War I-era militarism and its byproducts, including intolerance of dissident speech and conscientious objectors; xenophobia; and the arrest and deportation of immigrants.
 As an idealistic socialist — one commentator remarked that Eastman was usually the only feminist in socialist circles and the only socialist in feminist circles — she studied and wrote about socialist revolutions around the world.
 And as a result of the Red Scare of 1919-20, she found herself on a black list and had a hard time finding paying work.